© Mindy Chung Wai Meng | Dreamstime.com

 Green leafy vegetables are your best bet when it comes to magnesium and you don’t need to count calories.
 In fact, the USDA recommends you fill half your plate with vegetables at every meal.
 Half a cup of boiled spinach will give you 78 mg, so load up on Popeye’s foodstuff.
 Spinach also contains vitamin-K, which is a friend of magnesium—these nutrients work together, making it even better for you.
 In terms of fruits, one cup of cubed avocado will give you 44 mg, while one medium banana will give you 32 mg.
 Fresh guacamole, or a sliced banana topped with pure peanut butter make nice magnesium-rich snacks.

-- Get nutty with nuts and seeds.
-Nuts and seeds are some of the richest sources of magnesium.
+Nuts and seeds are also some of the richest sources of magnesium.
 One ounce of almonds contains 80 mg.
 The same serving of cashews contains 74 mg, while an ounce of peanuts weighs in at 63 mg.

 Two tablespoons of smooth peanut butter will give you 49 mg—be sure to choose those that are free of added oils, sugars, and other additives.
 Consume nuts and seeds in moderation (roughly a small handful at most per day) as they are high in calories and saturated fats.
 Enjoy them in trail mixes and granola bars.